Arazsh/Horse-vs.-Human-Classification/README.md

 ## Constructing the model

-For constructing the model, I utilized the filter bank of VGG19 from the second layer to the fourth convolutional layer of the fifth block 'block5_conv4' (top layer is excluded and substituted with a layer to accommodate 150*150 images).
+For constructing the convolutional layers of the model, I utilized the filter bank of VGG19 from the second layer to the fourth convolutional layer of the fifth block 'block5_conv4' (top layer is excluded and substituted with a layer to accommodate 150*150 images).
 In the following of the filter bank, a fllatening layer in addition to four Dense layers are accumulated.
 RMSprop and binary_crossentropy are then used for optimizer and loss function.
-The model is then trained for 30 epochs and the accuracy of 0.9688 is obtained for validation set, that can be seen in the notebook.
-Furthermore, the
+The model is then trained for 30 epochs and the accuracy of 0.9688 is obtained for the validation set, that can be seen in the notebook.
+Furthermore, the myCallback class and callbacks instance object are defined before fitting the model to have control over the number of epochs the fitting runs based on train and validation accuracies.

+## Testing the model for images out of dataset

+As can be seen in the above figure, the dataset images are computer created.
+To test the model for images out of the dataset that can include natural images, a section in the notebook is provided to upload images and predict if they belong to horse or human class.
+I tested the model for random horse and human images with different sizes and various contents like paintings or photo of toys.
+The model shows acceptable accuracy considering the number of training images and the high similarity between them.

+## Access to filtered images

+At the end of the notebook, a piece of code is provided to get access to filtered images in the model's filter bank including the convolutional layers.
+Below, we can see the results for a sample image and the first few layers.
+Following the code, it is possible to obtain the output of any specific filter in any desired layer.